tuhouwang/NM-CT/README.md

 `plot_binary_tl.m` program can be used to read the sound field binary data and plot.

-The "input.txt" file contains the parameters defining the modal calculation.
+The "`input.txt`" file contains the parameters defining the modal calculation.
 See the following example:

 ```